 Participation in this component of the study will only span 15-30 min.
 We will collect some demographic information about your household, and we will also collect biological samples, including collecting a stool and blood sample from your child.
 The blood and stool samples will help us understand whether your child has been exposed to parasites and other pathogens by conducting tests in a laboratory.

 If you agree to participate, a field research person will visit your household up to two times for this purpose.
 On the day before the collection a field member will deliver a stool collection kit and instruct you how to collect stool from your child.
-You will be instructed to collect your child’s stool on the following morning, if your child defecates before their arrival, by having your child defecate on a sheet of provided plastic and use a plastic scoop to collect a small amount of fresh stool from the top of the pile into a container.
+You will be instructed to collect your child’s stool on the following morning, if your child defecates before their arrival, by having your child defecate on a sheet of provided aluminum foil and use a plastic scoop to collect a small amount of fresh stool from the top of the pile into a container.
 The field person will collect this container when they come to collect the other specimens.

 The blood sample will be collected through a finger prick.
 Your child will experience momentary pinch and a few drops of blood will be collected by our trained field staff.